Skip to main content

 When is the next solar eclipse visible from France?

 On 2 August 2027, a total solar eclipse will cross Gibraltar, southern Spain, North Africa, Egypt and Saudi Arabia.
 From France it will be a partial eclipse (~60-75% in the south, less in the north).
 Totality on the path reaches 6 min 23 s - one of the longest of the century.
+The next total solar eclipse visible from metropolitan France will not occur until 3 September 2081.

 Further reading